Phu1237/nginx-with-nuxt/README.md

 ## How to use

-1. Duplicate the .env.example file and name it to .env
+1. Duplicate the .env.example file and name it .env
+2. Put the source code in the src/client directory and src/server
-2. Build and run the Docker
+3. Build and run the Docker
-3. Client will serve at http://localhost/ and serve at http://localhost/api/
+4. Client will serve at http://localhost/ and serve at http://localhost/api/

 ### Build the Docker image